-The /usr/share/doc/packages/smt/clientSetup4SMT.sh script is provided with SMT.
-This script allows you to configure a client machine to use an SMT server or to reconfigure it to use a different SMT server.
+In SLE 11, the /usr/share/doc/packages/smt/clientSetup4SMT.sh script is provided with SMT.
+This script allows you to configure a client machine to use an SMT server.
+It can also be used to reconfigure an existing client to use a different SMT server.

 NOTE: Installation of wget

 The script clientSetup4SMT.sh itself uses wget, so wget must be installed on the client.

 To configure a client machine to use SMT with the clientSetup4SMT.sh script, follow these steps:

 Copy the clientSetup4SMT.sh script from your SMT server to the client machine.
 The script is available at <SMT_HOSTNAME>/repo/tools/clientSetup4SMT.sh and /srv/www/htdocs/repo/tools/clientSetup4SMT.sh.
 You can download it with a browser, using wget, or by another means, such as with scp.

 As root, execute the script on the client machine.
 The script can be executed in two ways.
 In the first case, the script name is followed by the registration URL; for example:

 In the second case, the script uses the --host option followed by the hostname of the SMT server, and --regcert followed by the URL of the SSL certificate; for example: